Financial-Times/origami-website/_tutorials/manual-build.md

 We've given you an overview of how to build components manually.
 There is more information about each component, its variations, its individual behaviour and configuration in the [Origami Registry](https://registry.origami.ft.com/components).
 Here we've covered the fundamentals, but there are a few more aspects to the development of a product with Origami components that are important for compatibility and consistency, and we encourage you to read more about them:

 - Origami components have been developed to provide a 'core' experience for older browsers, and an 'enhanced' experience for newer ones, and we check for this using a ['cuts the mustard'](/docs/components/compatibility/#cuts-the-mustard) test, which can determine which experience to serve to which browser.
+- Origami components support ['brands'](/docs/components/branding/), which can change the appearance of components and provide unique features for different projects.
 - Another service we provide is the <a href="https://polyfill.io" class="o-typography-link--external" target="\_blank" rel="noopener">Polyfill Service</a>, which makes newer APIs available to older browsers, allowing us to write code to modern standards.
 - [Component versioning](/docs/components/versioning) is also important when building and maintaining products that use Origami components.